by Kathy Ross

 - Flathead Valley organic farmers, summer produce, eggs, cheese and more.
 Buy local!

-- Mt Coffee Traders, Kalispell and Whitefish, Fair trade, organic coffee and tea
+- Montana Coffee Traders, Kalispell and Whitefish, Montana, Fair trade, organic coffee and tea

 - Smithsonian Bird Friendly Coffee, online